adarsh-sgh/cfshare/README.md

+# A Repository to Help In Sharing Our Starred Codeforces Problems
 ## How To Save Bookmarklets
 1. Press ctrl+shift+b to display bookmark bar
 2. Drag these import and export links to bookmark bar.